ballerina-platform/module-ballerina-cache/README.md

 The cache library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io/"> Ballerina</a> language.

-This package provides APIs for handle caching in Ballerina.
+This package provides APIs for in-memory caching by using a semi-persistent mapping from keys to values.
 It consists of a default implementation based on the LRU eviction algorithm.

 For more information on all the operations supported by the `cache`, which include the below, go to [The Cache Package](https://ballerina.io/learn/api-docs/ballerina/cache/).